Home Page › Picture Archives › Mushrooms of Russia › List › Brittle cinder Русский

 Russian name: Ustulina obyknovennaya.

 Extract from Wikipedia article: Kretzschmaria deusta, commonly known as brittle cinder, is a fungus and plant pathogen found in temperate regions of the Northern Hemisphere.
-It is common on a wide range of broadleaved trees including beech (Fagus), oak (Quercus), lime (Tilia), and maple (Acer).
-It causes a soft rot, breaking down both cellulose and lignin, and decays the trunk and/or roots of living trees.
+It is common on a wide range of broadleaved trees including beech (Fagus), oak (Quercus), lime (Tilia), Horse Chestnut and maple (Acer).
+It also causes serious damage in the base of rubber, tea, coffee and palms.
+It causes a soft rot, initially and preferentially degrading cellulose and ultimately breaking down both cellulose and lignin, and colonises the lower stem and/or roots of living trees through injuries or by root contact with infected trees.
+It can result in sudden breakage in otherwise apparently healthy trees.
 The fungus continues to decay wood after the host tree has died, making K. deusta a facultative parasite.
-The resulting brittle fracture has a ceramic-like fracture surface.
-Black zone lines can be seen in cross-sections of wood infected with K. deusta.
+The resulting brittle fracture can exhibit a ceramic-like fracture surface.
+Black zone lines can often be seen in cross-sections of wood infected with K. deusta.

 Russian web-forums Planeta Gribov, V Kontakte, and Griby Sredney Polosy for learning names of local mushrooms.